true-north-engineering/helm-file-utils/README.md

 https://github.com/true-north-engineering/helm-file-utils/releases/download/v{version}/helm-file-utils_{version}_{os}_{architecture}.tar.gz
 ```

-Where _version_ represents one of the releases, OS one of the targeted operating systems - _darwin, linux, windows_, and
+In the template above _version_ represents one of the releases, OS one of the targeted operating systems - _darwin, linux, windows_, and
 architecture one of the supported architectures - _386, amd64, arm, arm64_.

 ```bash